sixcious/url-incrementer/_docs/HELP.md

 Finally, a few websites may not send an error code and instead "swallow" the error code, returning HTTP Response Code 200 ("OK") while still displaying a customized error page.
 Error Skipping won't work on these websites.

 ## Saving URLs
-You can save your favorite URLs and Increment Decrement settings (such as selection and interval) so you don't have to go into Setup each time you visit them.
+You can save your favorite URLs and Increment Decrement settings for each of them (such as selection and interval) so you don't have to go into Setup each time you visit them.
 After you save a URL, you can jump straight to using shortcuts or buttons to increment on every visit!
 It's completely optional ("opt-in"); there are two types of URLs you can save: **Exact URLs** and **Partial URLs**.
+You can also save **Wildcards**.
 1. **Exact URL** - This will only match URLs that are exactly the same except for the part you selected to increment.
 Click the heart icon in Setup (you can also have it set to always be pre-selected in the Options).
-2. **Partial URL** - This lets you add a less-restrictive partial URL that can be "matched" with several URLs that start with the partial URL you entered.
+2. **Partial URL** - This lets you add a less-restrictive starting partial URL that can be "matched" with several URLs that start with the partial URL you entered.
 In Options, click the *Add Partial URL...* button.
+3. **Wildcard** - Wildcards can be matched with *any* part of the URL!
+They can even can be regular expressions.
+But unlike Exact/Partial URLs, they can be decrypted.
+In Options, click the *Add Wildcard...* button.

 ### Exact URLs vs Partial URLs - Which Should I Use?
 Because URLs are saved just like passwords, **Exact URLs** must match exactly for it to be recognized (except for the part/number you selected to increment).